CHILDREN & YOUTH

 Sunday School

-Sunday School is led by an amazing group of volunteers from the congregation who are thrilled to teach and support your children in their faith journey.
+Sunday School is led by an amazing group of volunteers from the congregation who are thrilled to teach and support children on their faith journey.
 There will always be one teacher and at least one additional adult volunteer, and all Sunday School leaders have completed background checks and training in how to keep children safe.
-We use Mini Revolutions, a theologically progressive curriculum from Illustrated Ministry.
-This curriculum engages different styles of learning and emphasizes creativity and play.